apankrat/notes/intrusive-containers/readme.md

 Adding items to a container requires no memory allocation.
 All required memory is effectively preallocated by embedding container control items into the user data.

-Items can be placed into multiple containers at once, e.g. they can added to multiple maps, each keyed by a different field of the user data.
+Items can be placed into multiple containers at once with all containers being on equal footing.
+For example, items may be added to a list, to a ring, to a stack and to multiple maps, each keyed by a different user data field, and with none of these containers having an "ownership" over the item.

-Item disposal and cleanup is greatly simplified, assuming the container supports removal by control item as many of them do.
+Item disposal and cleanup can be greatly simplified, assuming the container supports removal by control item as many of them do.

 ## Cons